This article discusses 802.11 wireless, basic and supported data rates as well as some details to take into account in high density scenarios.

-- Data payload (i.e., actual user data like HTTP), and,
+- Data payload (actual user data like HTTP)

 Compared to PHY Data Rates, Throughput represents the actual, achievable TCP data pushed between two wireless stations.

-Basic & Supported Data Rates for the WLAN are included by the AP in the broadcast beacon, which indicate to potential clients whether or not they can associate with the advertised wireless network, as well as the speeds at which particular data can be sent (basic = broadcast/multicast).
+Basic & Supported Data Rates for the wireless local area network (WLAN) are included by the access point in the broadcast beacon, which indicates to potential clients whether or not they can associate with the advertised wireless network, as well as the speeds at which particular data can be sent (basic = broadcast/multicast).
 By default, the UniFi Controller disables the slowest 2G rates, which prohibits slower, legacy clients from joining the WLAN, while also discouraging high-airtime consumption transfers (e.g., broadcasts) due to low data rates.
 By default, UniFi leaves all of the basic 5G data rates enabled.

-Keep in mind, although wireless clients should remain connected as they roam across the ESS, it is detrimental to the aggregate WLAN speeds if low-rate and high-rate clients co-exist on the same BSS (AP).
+Keep in mind, although wireless clients should remain connected as they roam across the ESS, it is detrimental to the aggregate WLAN speeds if low-rate and high-rate clients co-exist on the same base station subsystem (BSS), or AP in this case.
 Ideally, low-rate clients should be forced to join another AP in order to prevent them from consuming too much airtime on the WLAN.
 The following example describes the impact of a low data rate client in two WLAN scenarios:

 |Figure A - Data rates depicted for wireless cell coverage.||Figure B - Overlapping cells with lowest rates disabled.|